Title: Portraits of signers of the Declaration of Independence

 The unexpected imposition of the Townshend duties on luxury goods aroused new resentment, and Hancock refused to allow British agents on board his ships to inspect the cargo.
 On April 8, 1768 an agent sneaked aboard Hancock’s Lydia to search for dutiable goods, but was discovered and physically removed from the ship by Hancock and his group.
 Suddenly John Hancock became a hero to the public, and a month later he was reelected to the House of Representatives.
 The Liberty, one of Hancock’s ships, was impounded by the tax commissioners on suspicion of having been secretly unloaded without paying the tax.
 With mob violence threatening, British troops entered the city under General Gage and took up residence in Faneuil Hall and the Town House.
 A trial over the status of the Liberty and against Hancock’s actions began in August with John Adams representing Hancock in each case.
 Hancock was acquitted of any wrongdoing, but the Liberty was forfeited, refitted by the British and later burned by an angry mob in Newport.

-The threat of street violence continued to build over the attempts to enforce the Townshend duties, and on March 5, 1770 an altercation between British troops and an angry populace took place called the Boston Massacre, with nearly a dozen casualties.
-Two future signers of the Declaration squared off against each other in the trial of the British Captain Preston who had been in charge of the British troops on Massacre day.
+The threat of street violence continued to build over the attempts to enforce the Townshend duties, and on March 5, 1770, an altercation between British troops and an angry populace took place called the Boston Massacre, with nearly a dozen casualties.
+Two future signers of the Declaration squared off against each other in the trial of the British Captain Preston who had overseen the British troops on Massacre Day.
 Robert Treat Paine prosecuted the case against Preston, while John Adams defended him.
 Captain Preston was acquitted, and the Boston populace was infuriated by the verdict.

-In April 1770 news of the repeal of the Townshend Act reached Boston.
+In April 1770, news of the repeal of the Townshend Act reached Boston.
 And in a second amazing political coincidence the message again arrived on one of Hancock’s ships, and was delivered to John Hancock at a town meeting.
 Hancock was again cheered as a hero.
-Overlooking an opportunity to appear modest, he reminded his adoring public that he himself had sent a number of letters to Parliament protesting the taxes, leaving his listeners with the impression that his own letters were responsible for the repeal.
+Overlooking an opportunity to appear modest, he reminded his adoring public that he himself had sent several letters to Parliament protesting the taxes, leaving his listeners with the impression that his own letters were responsible for the repeal.